Inzarcon/JessiCa-SON/README.md

 If you have not done so yet, download *libvips* from the [official releases](https://github.com/libvips/libvips/releases).
 The standalone *Windows* release of *JessiCa* is bundled with version [vips-dev-w64-web-8.15.1.zip](https://github.com/libvips/build-win64-mxe/releases/download/v8.15.1/vips-dev-w64-web-8.15.1.zip).
 On other platforms, you may need to choose a different release type.
 To install it, copy at least its `bin` folder  into `JessiCa-SON/libvips`.
 Alternatively, the regular method described in the [original TILESET.md](https://github.com/CleverRaven/Cataclysm-DDA/blob/master/doc/TILESET.md#pyvips) also still works.

-Afterwards, open a command prompt/terminal (*Windows*: Searchbar or `Win` + `R`.
+Open a command prompt/terminal (*Windows*: Searchbar or `Win` + `R`.
 Then type "cmd" and hit `Enter`).
 Navigate to the directory where you cloned or downloaded the *JessiCa* source files.
-Type or copy/paste the following command into the console:
+Alternatively, navigate to the directory first using the file explorer, then enter "cmd" into the address bar.
+Afterwards, type or copy/paste the following command into the console:
 ```
 pip install -r requirements.txt
 ```